AliBinary/CodeForces-Solutions/README.md

 **Different languages and methods of solution (unless mentioned in the question) are accepted**

-There are also addresses and other communication methods in this [link] (https://github.com/AliBinary).
+There are also addresses and other communication methods in this [link](https://github.com/AliBinary).

 ***